 A major problem with bacterial meningitis is that the symptoms are often mistaken for the common flu.
 By the time the patient is diagnosed it can be too late to save them.

 Usually the first symptoms of meningitis and septicaemia are classic flu-like symptoms, a fever and headache, often accompanied by nausea and vomiting, or aching joints.
-Signs of meningitis also include stiffness in the neck and an aversion to bright light, whilst the clearest symptom of septicaemia is a pinprick rash which can be identified by the simple tumbler test.
+Signs of meningitis also include stiffness in the neck and an aversion to bright light, whilst the clearest symptom of septicaemia is a pinprick rash which can be identified by the simple glass test.

 However, many patients show these more specific symptoms too late or not at all, which makes the disease very difficult to diagnose.
 This, in addition to the incredible speed by which the disease strikes, is why we believe at Meningitis Now that the only way to truly eradicate the disease is through prevention.